opensearch-project/documentation-website/_security/authentication-backends/obo-token.md

 # On-behalf-of tokens

-On-behalf-of tokens have the ability to enable services to run with OpenSearch by letting a user authenticate the services on their behalf.
+On-behalf-of tokens enable services to run on OpenSearch by allowing users to authorize access on behalf of the service.